Categories: Blog

 Long-term users must not stop taking these medications abruptly.
 Patients must slowly and gradually taper their dose in a prescribed manner in order to prevent severe withdrawal symptoms including seizures.

 Toxicity - Symptoms of overdose include marked drowsiness, lethargy, and confusion.
 Gastric lavage (stomach pumping) is often performed in the case of an overdose followed by the administration of activated charcoal.
-Flumazenil may be administered intravenously as an antidote to counteract the effects of benzodiapine toxicity.
+Flumazenil may be administered intravenously as an antidote to counteract the effects of benzodiazepine toxicity.

 Mixing benzodiazepines with alcohol or other depressants can be deadly!
 Respiratory depression is increased when other depressants are used simultaneously.